Sunday, July 31, 2011

 I’ve glossed over much of the story, but the joy of adventure is in the experience and can’t be fully appreciated in the mere telling.
 It’s pleasantly surprising to find a story that focuses on two old men and a kid.
 We live in a society that is obsessed with youth, but director Pete Docter and his team take a good look at life in its later stages.
 What a rare thing to find in an animated family film.

-Up won the Oscar for Best Animated Feature of 2009, and was the 10th film released by Pixar.
-The Pixar films have shown us worlds through the eyes of toys, bugs, monsters, fish, cars, super heroes, rats, robots, and now through the eyes of an old man.
+Up won the Oscar for Best Animated Feature of 2009 and was the 10th film released by Pixar.
+The Pixar films have shown us worlds through the eyes of toys, bugs, monsters, fish, cars, superheroes, rats, robots, and now through the eyes of an old man.
 How would it be to look back on a life rich with happy memories?
 Living a full life is the real adventure.

 Sunday, July 10, 2011